johnste/finicky/README.md

 1. Install Finicky:

 - Download [the latest release](https://github.com/johnste/finicky/releases), unzip and put `Finicky.app` in your application folder.
-- [homebrew-cask](https://github.com/caskroom/homebrew-cask): install with `brew cask install finicky`.
+- Alternatively, you can install with [homebrew-cask](https://github.com/caskroom/homebrew-cask): `brew cask install finicky`.

 2. Create a file called `.finicky.js` with configuration ([examples](#example-configuration)) in your home directory.